Alzheimer's Disease, Dimentia, and Memory Disorders

 UT Southwestern delivers compassionate care to patients with memory disorders and their families.

 Patients at UT Southwestern’s Memory Clinic receive thorough diagnostic evaluations to identify and classify any existing memory problems or disorders.
-The most advanced diagnostics – including neuropsychological testing, DNA and plasma evaluations, magnetic resonance imaging (MRI), or positron emission tomography (PET) scans – provide a roadmap for treatment.
-Our clinicians use cutting-edge treatments that build on the research conducted at UTSW.
+The most advanced diagnostics – including neuropsychological testing, magnetic resonance imaging (MRI), or positron emission tomography (PET) scans – provide a roadmap for treatment.

 The ADC holds a monthly caregiver support group, as well as numerous outreach activities such as community seminars and conferences relating to brain health, Alzheimer’s disease, and research.